BY-LAWS OF THE

-To be a regular member, a licensed amateur radio operator must submit or have submitted on his behalf by any regular member, at a regular meeting of the Blount County Amateur Radio Club, a membership application.
+To be a regular member, a licensed amateur radio operator must submit or have submitted on his behalf by any regular member, a membership application to the Blount County Amateur Radio Club.

-Applications must be presented in person at a regularly scheduled meeting.
-Exceptions may be made in the case of disability or extreme hardship The BCARC retains the right to refuse membership based on prior knowledge of an applicant’s operating practices which are outside the Club’s purpose or which do not follow The FCC Rule 97.101 General Standards as listed on page 4 of the BCARC by-laws.
+Applications must be presented during a regularly scheduled meeting.
+Exceptions may be made on an individual basis.
+The BCARC retains the right to refuse membership based on prior knowledge of an applicant’s operating practices which are outside the Club’s purpose or which do not follow The FCC Rule 97.101 General Standards as listed on page 4 of the BCARC by-laws.